jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Interlocutor.md

 RacialMods:
 Languages: Common, Infernal
 SQ:
+SpecialAbilities:
+  Surgical Strikes (Ex): >
-SpecialAbilities: Surgical Strikes (Ex) An interlocutor's claws threaten a critical hit on a roll of 19-20.
+    An interlocutor's claws threaten a critical hit on a roll of 19-20.
 On a successful critical hit, that claw deals 2d6 bleed damage rather than 1d6.
+  Unnerving Gaze (Ex): >
-Unnerving Gaze (Ex) A creature that succumbs to an eremite's unnerving gaze becomes staggered for 1 round as it becomes convinced that it recognizes some of its own body parts entangled in the interlocutor's body.
+    A creature that succumbs to an eremite's unnerving gaze becomes staggered for 1 round as it becomes convinced that it recognizes some of its own body parts entangled in the interlocutor's body.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: